T2FD antenna: History

-The history of the T²FD antenna divides conveniently into three different phases: It was first developed for use as a general purpose antenna on Naval ships in the 1940s.
-The design became public in the 1950s and was adopted by radio amateurs, but then fell out of use with the advent of shorter wavelengths and the widespread adoption of low-impedance transmitters and antenna feeds.
+The history of the T^{2}FD antenna divides conveniently into three different phases: It was first developed for use as a general-purpose antenna on naval ships in the 1940s.
+The design became public in the 1950s and was adopted by radio amateurs but later fell out of use with the advent of shorter wavelengths and the widespread adoption of low-impedance transmitters and antenna feeds.
 Recently, with the advent of multiple new frequency bands which are not even-integer multiples of existing bands’ frequencies, it has started to draw renewed attention from radio amateurs.

 Origin

-The T²FD antenna was originally developed during WW II at the San Diego naval base for use on ships at sea, where antenna size is limited, but where the metal hull and salt water under the ship, or seaside station, makes an exceptionally good radio-frequency ground-plane.
-The design properties of the antenna make it ideal for use in small spaces at long wavelengths, where no short antenna can be aimed in any particular direction anyway, and where the number of antennas is limited, compared to the large number of operating frequencies with exceedingly different wavelengths.
+The T^{2}FD antenna was originally developed during WW II at the San Diego naval base for use on ships at sea, where antenna size is limited, but where the metal hull and salt water under the ship, or seaside station, makes an exceptionally good radio-frequency ground plane.
+The design properties of the antenna make it ideal for use in small spaces at long wavelengths, where no short antenna can be aimed in any particular direction, and where the number of antennas is limited and an exceedingly broad band of operating frequencies is needed.

 Early amateur use

-One of the developers of the original Navy antenna, Captain G.L.
+One of the developers of the original navy antenna, Captain G.L.
 Countryman, was an amateur radio enthusiast.
 He introduced the design to other amateurs at the beginning of the 1950s.
-It was a popular antenna design during the middle of the 20th century, but fell out of common use during the latter part of the century with the growing popularity of upper HF and VHF frequencies, which needed dipoles with more feasible lengths – only ~16 feet or smaller, as opposed to quarter-wave antennas ~70 feet long needed for the lower "short"-wave bands.
-Another factor contributing to its fall in popularity was the increasing use of low-impedance 50 Ω antenna feedline, which requires impedance matching at the T²FD feedpoint.
+It was a popular antenna design during the middle of the 20th century but fell out of common use during the latter part of the century with the growing popularity of upper HF and VHF bands, which needed dipoles with more feasible lengthsabout 16 feet or smaller, as opposed to quarter-wave antennas about 70 feet long needed for the lower short-wave bands.
+Another factor contributing to its fall in popularity was the increasing use of low-impedance 50 Ω antenna feedline, which requires impedance matching at the T^{2}FD feedpoint.

 Recent revival

-Since the late 1980s, amateur radio operators and hobby shortwave listeners have ‘rediscovered’ this antenna, especially for broadcast receiving and for amateur two-way modes such as Morse code and PSK31 where crude signal strength is not as important as a ‘steady’ signal.
+Since the late 1980s, amateur radio operators and hobby shortwave listeners have used this antenna type more, especially for broadcast receiving and for amateur two-way modes such as Morse code and PSK31, where crude signal strength is not as important as a steady signal.

-There have also been disputed claims that this antenna is comparatively insensitive to man-made radio interference; if true, that would make the design useful in urban environments, where a low noise floor is often more beneficial than high received signal strength.
-The T²FD is useful for hidden indoor systems, or where several optimized frequency-specific antennas cannot be accommodated.
-For example, an indoor antenna only 24 feet long will allow operation on all amateur HF bands above 14 MHz on transmit, and down to 7 MHz on receive.
+There have also been disputed claims that this antenna is comparatively insensitive to human-created radio interference; if true, that would make the design useful in urban environments, where a low noise floor is often more beneficial than high received signal strength.
+The T^{2}FD is useful for hidden indoor systems, or where several optimized frequency-specific antennas cannot be accommodated.
+For example, an indoor antenna only 24 feet long will allow transmitting on all amateur HF bands above 14 MHz and receiving down to 7 MHz.

 Construction

-A typical T²FD is built as follows, out of two parallel-wire conductors:
+A typical T^{2}FD is built as follows, out of two parallel-wire conductors: